Drug Master File: Description

-A drug master file comprises two parts: the Applicant's Part (USA: Open Part), which contains all the information that the license-holder needs to assess the quality and submit a license or amendment application; and the Restricted Part (USA: Closed Part), which contains confidential information about the manufacturing procedure only disclosed to the authorities.

 DMFs in the United States

 In the United States, DMFs are submitted to the Food and Drug Administration (FDA).
 The Main Objective of the DMF is to support regulatory requirements and to prove the quality, safety and efficacy of the medicinal product for obtaining an Investigational New Drug Application (IND), a New Drug Application (NDA),As an Abbreviated New Drug Application (ANDA), another DMF, or an Export Application.

 In United States there are 5 types of Drug Master file: